A rapidly changing world requires news ways of thinking, and new tools for understanding and engaging with societies as well as governments

 Skeptics argue that these kinds of initiatives are doomed to remain perennially peripheral and ineffectual.
 But, in case anyone hasn't noticed, the traditional tools of fighting, talking, pressuring, and persuading government-to-government really aren't working so well.
 Thirty years of urging reform produced next to nothing; 6 months of digitally and physically organized social protests and a political earthquake is shaking the broader Middle East.
 Twenty years of working toward a treaty to govern carbon emissions has barely yielded an informal "accord."
 Yet measures taken by 40 cities organized by the Bloomberg Foundation and the Clinton Global Initiative will have far more impact.

-As an Atlantic correspondent and as curator/host of the new feature, Notes from the Foreign Policy Frontier, I will be working out some of the broader concepts we need for thinking about effective policymaking on this new frontier.
+As an Atlantic correspondent, I will be working out some of the broader concepts we need for thinking about effective policymaking on this new frontier.
 As Internet guru Clay Shirky puts it, talking about "non-state actors" is like calling an automobile a horseless carriage.
 The term just underlines our need for a framework that moves beyond states and addresses both governments and societies.
 Here complexity theory and network theory offer more answers than game theory; neuroscience, psychology, and sociology often provide better insights and solutions than political science and economics.
 Also vital are the voices of a much wider range of people than standard foreign policy commentary allows: citizens of developing countries, women and girls, minorities, youth, indigenous peoples, corporations, civic groups, state, local, and municipal governments, and so on.

 This article available online at: